David Over is a freelance Independent Communications and Strategy Consultant.

 I credit my geography degree with helping me in every role I have held in my career to date.
 I consider it the engine that drives my endless curiosity of the world.
 It has led me on a lifelong path of learning about the people and processes that form the world we all share.

 The world is always changing, so don’t be afraid to step away from ‘conventional career paths’.
 Stop looking at your phone for all the answers.
-Remember that everyone knows something that you don’t and always look for ideas and learn lessons from people and places that other people are ignoring.
+Remember that everyone knows something that you don’t and always look for ideas and learn lessons from other people and places.

 Job title: Independent Communications and Strategy Consultant